-From an extremely intense preparation in Russia into calm and quiet life in Finland.
-I am Alexander – A Russian expat in Finland, and this is my expat story.
+From an extremely intense preparation in Russia to a calm and quiet life in Finland, I am Alexander – A Russian expat in Finland, and this is my expat story.

-I have been living in Helsinki area for more than five years.
-During that time, I came through good, bad and quite weird experiences, which I would like to share.
+I have been living in the Helsinki area for more than five years.
+During that time, I came through good, bad, and quite weird experiences, which I would like to share.

 2. Moving from St. Petersburg to Helsinki

 To move from St. Petersburg to Helsinki, I had to do an insane number of things in a short period.
 I wish I knew how everything would turn out in advance, so I was prepared.

 I was sitting at home, slowly exploring career opportunities in Scandinavia, Germany, and some other countries, when I got a call.
 A former colleague told me that he recommended me to a company from Finland, and I got the job straight away.
 That was the start.